mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 That means in the human world, there are different kind of human beings exist.
 Good person, bad person, very cruel person, many beings exist.
 Hells, hungry ghosts, fighting spirits, and, you know, the bodhisattvas, celestial beings, human beings – many beings exist.
 And many beings can be seen objectively in your world, but their stories are not other’s stories, [they’re] your stories.
 So you can see the hells, hungry ghosts, fighting spirits, celestial beings, etc. can exist within you.
 Do you understand?

 So you cannot criticize others, you cannot treat others very badly, anyway.
 Well, whoever they are.
 So that’s why I say always, even though [...] let’s say a bank robber, you can arrest him, but you cannot treat him very badly.
 You have to treat him or her gently, because they are nothing different from you.
 So you have to treat him [gently]; but he did something wrong, that’s why we have to put him in a different place, that is called jail.
 We say “jail”, but even though they live in a jail, they are not different from you.
 But they did something, that’s why we have to arrest them for a while in a different place.
-In order to reflect upon themselves. *[He chuckles.]* Anyway, we can give an opportunity to come back to the human world, *tathagatagarbha*’s world.
+In order to reflect upon themselves. *[He chuckles.]* Anyway, we can give an opportunity to come back to the human world, *tathāgatagarbha*’s world.

 That is completely the fundamental way of thinking.
 Where this fundamental way of thinking is placed, you have to accept completely all sentient beings.
 But if you deal with human beings [...] very intellectually: you are a bad boy, so you should be in jail; if you are in jail, you are completely different person.